MultimodalUniverse/MultimodalUniverse/scripts/legacysurvey/README.md

 ```bash
 python build_parent_sample.py [download directory] [output directory]
 ```
-This will generate a fits catalog of the parent sample, with the necessary information to cross-match against DESI spectra.
+This will generate a fits catalog of the parent sample